 - Car parking should be provided on site in accordance with the minimum parking rates Table 1.3.2-c.
-Parking spaces are for cars, unless otherwise specified. - p.
+Car parking within the Hornsby Town Centre application area, as shown in Figure 1.3-b should be provided on site in accordance with the maximum parking rates in Table 1.3.2-d. - p.
 The car parking rate for sites less than (<) 800 metres from a railway station in Table 1.3.2-c is a radial distance from the main pedestrian entry.
-Where a development site falls partly within the 800 metre radius, the parking rate for "sites <800m" is to apply to the whole development. - q.
-A Car Parking Demand Assessment should be provided for: - any significant variation proposed to the minimum parking rates prescribed in Table 1.3.2-c, - land uses not specified in Table 1.3.2-c, or - intensive traffic generating developments. - r.
-Before granting approval to depart from on-site parking rates specified in Table 1.3.2-c Council will consider the Car Parking Demand Assessment and any other relevant planning consideration. - s.
-A Car Parking Demand Assessment should address at minimum the following matters: - any relevant parking policy, - the availability of alternative car parking in the locality of the land, including: - efficiencies gained from the consolidation of shared car parking spaces on the same site, - public car parks intended to serve the land, - extent of existing on-street parking in nonresidential zones, - extent of existing on-street parking in residential zones, - the practicality of providing car parking on the site, particularly for constrained development sites, - any car parking deficiency associated with the existing use of the site, - local traffic management in the locality of the site, - the impact of fewer car parking spaces on local amenity, including pedestrian amenity and the amenity of nearby residential areas, - the need to create safe, functional and attractive parking areas, - access to or provision of alternative transport modes to and from the land, and
+Where a development site falls partly within the 800 metre radius, the parking rate for "sites <800m" is to apply to the whole development.
+Tiers for car parking rates in the Hornsby Town Centre application area are shown in Figure 1.3-b. - q.
+A Car Parking Demand Assessment should be provided for any significant variation proposed to the parking rates or intensive traffic generating developments. - r.
+Before granting approval to depart from on-site parking rates specified in Table 1.3.2-c and Table 1.3.2-d, Council will consider the Car Parking Demand Assessment and any other relevant planning consideration. - s.
+A Car Parking Demand Assessment should address at minimum the following matters: - any relevant parking policy, - the availability of alternative car parking in the locality of the land, including: - efficiencies gained from the consolidation of shared car parking spaces on the same site, - public car parks intended to serve the land, - extent of existing on-street parking in non-residential zones, - extent of existing on-street parking in residential zones, - the practicality of providing car parking on the site, particularly for constrained development sites, - any car parking deficiency associated with the existing use of the site, - local traffic management in the locality of the site, - the impact of fewer car parking spaces on local amenity, including pedestrian amenity and the amenity of nearby residential areas,

-- the character of the surrounding area and whether reducing the car parking provision would result in a quality/positive urban design outcome. - t.
+- the need to create safe, functional and attractive parking areas, - access to or provision of alternative transport modes to and from the land, and - the character of the surrounding area and whether reducing the car parking provision would result in a quality/positive urban design outcome. - t.
 The minimum number of car parking spaces is to be rounded up to the nearest whole number if it is not a whole number. - u.
 Stacked parking spaces may be provided if reserved for use by a particular dwelling, commercial unit or the like. - v.
 Shade trees should be provided in open parking areas at the ratio of 1 shade tree for every 6 spaces.